feizc/GameTag/README.md

 # Evaluation

-We also provide a automatic evaluation tool for tagging performance which can measure the metrics: sensitivity, tag coverage and average tag number.
+We also provide an evaluation tool for tagging performance which can measure the metrics: sensitivity, tag coverage and average tag number automatically.

 ```
-python evaluate.py [ResultFilePath] [AnnotatedDatasetPath]
+python evaluate.py
 ```